-- Look at your energy consumption and see what you want to improve.
+1) Look at your energy consumption and see what you want to improve.
 If you have a smart thermostat, or use your provider’s app, you should know exactly how much energy you spend and in what, for example, how much your washing machine spends, your shower, etc. You will also know how much you spend in comparison to your neighbors.
 Spending too much money is always a good motivation to act, but nowadays, getting completely rid of gas consumption is also a smart move and can actually bring up your house’s market value.
 Estimate how much you want to reduce in gas and electricity.

-- Go to your energy provider’s website.
+2) Go to your energy provider’s website.
 On your client area, explore the possibilities to reduce your overall energy consumption.
 The provider knows your house type, age, and overall condition with regards to insulation.
 Examples of the advice you can get are to add insulation, install solar panels or a solar powered heat pump.
 The website will even tell you about the governmental subsidies available for each measure.
 Finally, you will get all the calculations to help you decide, from annual savings to annual reduction in carbon emissions, to expected time for return on your investment.
 If the information from the provider is overwhelming and you still have questions, contact them personally, they will offer you advice on the telephone.

-- Another option would be to contact your Municipality.
-In large cities like Amsterdam, the Gemeente offers individual, free, and customized advice for homeowners or tenants wishing to invest in energy savings.
+3) Another option would be to contact your Municipality.
+In large cities like Amsterdam, the Gemeente offers individual, free and customized advice for homeowners or tenants wishing to invest in energy savings.
 They will also provide you with information necessary to request subsidies that range from low cost loans to cash covering a high percentage of the whole project, depending on the savings that your project brings.
 The subsidies apply to renovations, replacement of lighting, insulation, new equipment, and much more, just like what is done on the show.

-- Learn about rainwater absorption, it is a very important sustainability topic in this country.
+4) Learn about rainwater absorption, it is a very important sustainability topic in this country.
 If you have a garden, or a yard, does it have enough grass or non-tiled area to absorb rainwater?
 Investing in a larger planted area, without tiles, contributes to the maintenance of biodiversity of plants and insects, and also increases the water absorption area.
-Investments in green roofs, for example, are so valued that they can bring advantages in terms of your home insurance.
+Investments in green roofs, for example, are so valued that they can bring advantages in terms of our home insurance.
 Subsidies are available for planting trees and for green roofs, with the possibility of having the entire project subsidized, depending on your Municipalitiy and Province.

-- Check which jobs you can do yourself.
+6) Check which jobs you can do yourself.
 There are stores specialized in DIY energy-saving gadgets, and you may be able to, for example, replace your lights with LED lighting, install a shower timer, install a kinetic doorbell, etc. You may also be able to bring new plants to your garden.

 Now, because I am a positively minded behavioral specialist, I can’t help but make a few more reflexive remarks.
-During the filming, be it at the Mobile Inspiration House (solar-powered, super cool!) or at the house receiving the makeover, I was surprised to see the scaling power of the show happening before my eyes.
+During the filming, be it at the Mobile Inspiration House (solar-powered, super cool!) or at the house receiving the make over, I was surprised to see the scaling power of the show happening before my eyes.

+The Green Make Over team has become a sort of a green family.
+Aside from Gwen and Ruby, who are actually family, and the permanent crew, the show has been attracting volunteers that come on filming day to help as runners and production assistants, at the house or with the surrounding community.
 Robinia’s house received the team in the early episodes, and now she comes, whenever she can, to help with the new episodes.
-Michel is the neighbor of a house that has also received the makeover; he finds the show a brilliant initiative, and now also comes to help.
-They volunteer their time and energy on Saturdays, the whole day, to help a cause they believe in.
+Michel is the neighbor of a house that also received the make over; he found the show a brilliant initiative, and also came to help.
+They volunteer their time and energy on Saturdays, for over 12 hours at a time, to help a cause they believe in.

 Gwen started her research because she was afraid to not have nature around her anymore.
 She took matter into her own hands, and so did her daughter, and the homeowners, and the volunteers… She has started a real movement, and it’s beautiful to see it unfold.
 Those examples are exactly what I call “the wave of consciousness”, and it’s a great deal of what keeps me positive about the future.